kibs-tech/kibs-tech.github.io/short-term-contractor.md

 ## Main supported technology stacks
-Full Stack Enterprise Java environments with web FE and ReactJS.
+Full Stack Enterprise Java with web FE and MERN stack.

 ## Contact
 If you think a **short term** workload relief contractor